margaretstorey/emsezurich2023/activities/project1.md

 ### Part  2

-Each paper abstract will have three or four "reviewers" assigned to it.
-In the second phase, you will compare your answers with others in your group (A, B, C or D) that will also have reviewed the same abstracts.
+Each paper abstract will have two or three "reviewers" assigned to it.
+In the second phase, you will compare your answers with others in your group (A-F) who will also have reviewed the same abstracts.
 You can access all the answers submitted by way of a spreadsheet (that will be shared with you via Slack on Tuesday Oct 31st 2023 after 3pm).

 #### Submission instructions
-For this second phase, you should compare your "answers" to other participants in the class for the same set of papers and discuss/report/note any discrepancies with other members in your group (there is a question for this in the survey for Part2).
+For this second phase, you should compare your "answers" in your group and discuss/report/note any discrepancies with other members in your group (there is a question for this in the survey for Part2).
 For each paper, submit a new response that represents your "combined" view here: https://www.surveymonkey.ca/r/emse-zurich-proj1-part2 by end of the day Oct 31st.
 Budget your time accordingly - and try to get through most of the papers.

 For the report back in class, your group should prepare a very brief presentation on your findings from this activity.
 Tell us when you agreed and disagreed (we don't need all details), and reflect on the Who, What, How framework as a way for reviewing the papers.
 How could this framework perhaps be improved?
 If you have previously reviewed papers for conferences, how did this experience compare with this previous reviewing experience?
-Each group will have up to 10 minutes to present their insights.
-Post any presentation materials on Slack (use the channel Project1 and label your file with the group letter A, B, C or D).
+Each group will have up to 10 minutes (allow some time for questions) to present their insights.
+Post any presentation materials on Slack (use the channel Project1 and label your file with the group letter A-F).

 ### Assigned Readings